-Scholarship aid is based on talent and achievement, and results in fifteen minutes extended lesson time for one individual lesson per student at no additional fee.
-Scholarship aid is available after the first year of study at Settlement to continuing students recommended by their teachers who successfully complete an audition for the Branch Director, Executive Director and Scholarship Committee.
-Recipients must maintain superior progress and attendance, perform in a student recital at least once during the year and audition for Certification and the Annual Concert.
-Because these requirements can prove difficult for very young children, Settlement generally does not award scholarships to children under the age of ten.
+Scholarships are based on achievement, and result in 15 minutes extended lesson time for one individual lesson per student at no additional fee.
+Scholarships are available after the first year of study at Settlement to continuing students recommended by their teachers who successfully complete an audition for the Branch Director, CEO and Director of Education.
+Recipients must maintain superior progress and attendance, perform in a student recital at least once during the year and audition for Certification.
+Because these requirements can prove difficult for very young children, Settlement does not award scholarships to children under the age of ten.